rotki/rotki/docs/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a POST on the evm transactions endpoint will query all evm transactions for all the tracked user addresses.
+   Doing a POST on the evm transactions endpoint will query all evm transactions for all the tracked user addresses and save them to the DB.
 Caller can also specify a chain and/or an address to further filter the query.
-Also they can limit the queried transactions by timestamps and can filter transactions by related event's properties (asset, counterparties and whether to exclude transactions with ignored assets).
-If the user is not premium and has more than the transaction limit then the returned transaction will be limited to that number.
-Any filtering will also be limited.
-Transactions are returned most recent first.

    **Example Request**: